toddaustin07/onlinestatusmon/README.md

 * Is your edgebridge address configured correctly?
 * Is your edgebridge app running and available at the configured address?
 * Is your SmartThings Token correctly configured in edgebridge.cfg?
 Stop and restart edgebridge with any config file changes
 * Did you provide the right device ID?
-Copy and pasting is the safest way to go.
-If manually entered, take care with 'l' vs '1' and 'O' vs. '0', etc.
+Copy and pasting is the safest way to go; it must be exactly 36 characters or will be ignored
+  * If manually entered, take care with 'l' vs '1' and 'O' vs. '0', etc.
+  * Ensure there are no extraneous leading or trailing spaces